Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Numerical tests

 It has been shown in \cite{yong_singular_1999} that the Broadwell model satisfies the structural stability condition.

 In our numerical test, the computational spatial domain is $[-\pi, \pi]$ with periodic boundary conditions and the initial data of $\rho$ and $m$ are given by

-To avoid the initial layer or prepare the initial data satisfying the conditions of Theorem \ref{thm:regularity-const}, we start the computation from time $T_0=1$ which are computed using BHR(5,5,3)* with a much smaller time step $\delta t = 1.00e-05$.
+To avoid the initial layer or prepare the initial data satisfying the conditions of Theorem \ref{thm:regularity-const}, we start the computation from time $T_0=1$ which are computed using BHR(5,5,3)* with a much smaller time step $\Delta t = 10^{-5}$.
 We compute the solution to time $T=2$ and estimate the error of the solutions $\bm{U}_{\Delta t}$ as $\norm{\bm{U}_{\Delta t}-\bm{U}_{ref}}$.
-We consider the $L^2$ error of the solutions computed by IMEX-BDF schemes: ARS(2,2,2), ARS(4,4,3), BHR(5,5,3)*.

-The numerical results are presented in Figure \ref{fig:Broadwell-RK}, from which the desired uniform second- and third-order accuracy can be observed for the ARS(2,2,2) and BHR(5,5,3)* schemes, respectively.
-Meanwhile, ARS(4,4,3), although being third order when $\varepsilon=O(1)$ and $\varepsilon\rightarrow 0$, suffers from order reduction in the intermediate regime. the numerical results are in perfect agreement with our theoretical analysis.
+The numerical results are presented in Figures \ref{fig:Broadwell-RK} and \ref{fig:Broadwell-order}, from which the desired uniform second- and third-order accuracy can be observed for the ARS(2,2,2), ARS(2,3,2) and BHR(5,5,3)* schemes, respectively.
+Meanwhile, ARS(4,4,3), although being third-order when $\varepsilon=O(1)$ and $\varepsilon\rightarrow 0$, suffers from order reduction in the intermediate regime.
+The numerical results are in perfect agreement with our theoretical analysis.